 Inventory control methods for forecasting

-Forecasting is an essential part of inventory control.
-It helps keep stock levels optimised – striking a perfect balance between having too much or too little at any one time.
+Inventory forecasting is an essential part of inventory control.
+It helps keep an optimised stock level – striking a perfect balance between having too much or too little at any one time.

 There are three key methods to take note of when it comes to this: